BREAST REVISION SURGERY

 Nearly 3 million women have had breast augmentation in the United States.
-Breast augmentation is a procedure that is often assumed to be simple in execution but is actually quite complex.
-Although the majority of women who have had breast augmentation surgery are happy with their results, some women are unhappy with the results and may desire a different look or size than was originally sought after.
+Breast augmentation is a procedure that is often assumed to be simple in execution, but is actually quite complex.
+Although the majority of women who have had breast augmentation surgery are happy with their results, some women are unhappy with the results and may desire a different look or size than what was originally sought after.
 Revision surgery of the breast can also be done for prior reconstructive or other cosmetic breast surgery.

 - Women who are not satisfied with the size of their implants and may choose to go larger or smaller in size

 - Women who wish to exchange their implants from saline implants to silicone implants